Survival Crops That Survive Drought and Heat

 The summers in Central Texas can be punishing.
-On the day I shot this video, we were in the middle of a hot streak where the temperature broke 100 degrees for more than 60 days in a row.
+On the day I shot the video below, we were in the middle of a hot streak where the temperature broke 100°F for more than 60 days in a row.
 So, obviously, we started talking a lot about heat-tolerant survival crops.

 If you’re growing tender annuals during a hot streak like this, you might be out of luck.

 I know this isn’t a concern for some of you up north.
-But if you’re gardening in a hot climate – and you’re planning for your garden to sustain you during an emergency – you better watch my video and learn about these great heat-tolerant survival crops.
+But if you’re gardening in a hot climate—and you’re planning for your garden to sustain you during an emergency—you’d better watch my video and learn about these great heat-tolerant survival crops.

 Try Not to Depend on Your Summer Harvest